 Shibari (Japanese Rope Bondage)

-An aesthetic and erotic practice of binding a partner with rope, derived from Japanese kinbaku, that blends visual artistry, sensation, restraint, and trust between the person tying (rigger) and the bound partner.
+Shibari is the Japanese art of binding a partner with rope into intricate patterns, derived from kinbaku ("tight binding").
+It blends visual artistry, sensation and restraint with the trust between the person tying (rigger) and the bound partner (bottom).

 - Prevalence